 “And who are they?”
 I dared to ask, hoping for an answer.

 “You mean other travellers?”

-Kailo’s chief technician gave the signal to jump, the freighter’s hyperdrive engines spooled up to make the transition to hyperspace.
-I could feel a steady vibration growing throughout the freighter’s super structure.
+Kailo’s chief technician gave the signal to jump and the freighter’s hyperdrive engines spooled up to make the transition to hyperspace.
+I could feel a steady vibration growing throughout the freighter’s superstructure.

 “I mean… others that are lost, which I have found, like you.”

 “Grrr!
-Stupid computer glitching again!” the chief burbled and grieved.
+Stupid computer glitching again!” the chief burbled.

 She paused and turned to look at the chief, her eyes shifted down to the computer console.
 “There’s a problem with your coordinates.”
 She pointed out the minor input hitch.
 The chief made the error correction and confirmed it with the other Gek beside him.